-How Selena Gomez Convinced ’13 Reasons Why’s Katherine Langford To Make Her Instagram Public
+How Selena Gomez Convinced ’13 Reasons Why’s’ Katherine Langford To Make Her Instagram Public

 Gomez dished on Instagram that she felt like she had found the perfect Hannah in Katherine Langford and was incredibly proud of her performance in the piece.

-13 Reasons Why was a project Selena Gomez connected to on many levels.
+The show 13 Reasons Why was a project Selena Gomez connected to on many levels.
 She stated in a recent interview that she really connected with Hannah Baker and saw herself in the character.
-Gomez, like many other celebrities, have experienced their fair share of bullying and harassment through the Internet, criticizing everything from their personalities to physical appearances.
+Gomez, like many other celebrities, has experienced her fair share of bullying and harassment through the internet, criticizing everything from her personality to her physical appearance.

 Selena Gomez has also previously revealed that she struggles with depression and anxiety and even went to rehab to treat her symptoms and help her cope.
 The star’s mental health issues stem from her incurable autoimmune disorder lupus SLE, which she went public with a couple of years ago.